ngrok/ngrok-docs/docs/integrations/mongodb/webhooks.md

 1. Click **Replay** to execute the same request to your application or select **Replay with modifications** to modify the content of the original request before sending the request.

 1. If you choose to **Replay with modifications**, you can modify any content from the original request.
-For example, you can modify the **id** field inside the body of the request.
+For example, you can modify the **humanReadable** field inside the body of the request.

 1. Click **Replay**.